Linear- and Multiple Regression from scratch

 Linear Regression is one of the very first algorithms every student encounters when learning about Machine Learning models and algorithms.

-As it turns out Linear Regression is a specialized form of Multiple Linear Regression which makes it possible to deal with multidimensional data by expressing the xx and mm values as vectors.
+As it turns out Linear Regression is a specialized form of Multiple Linear Regression which makes it possible to deal with multidimensional data by expressing the and values as vectors.
 While this requires the usage of techniques such as the dot-product from the realm of Linear Algebra the basic principles still apply.
 In Multiple Linear Regression we're just trying to find a "best fitting" hyperplane rather than a line.

 Do you have any questions, feedback or comments?
 Feel free to reach out via E-Mail or connect with me on Twitter.